alttpo/rex/rexlang.md

 These state variables are not directly accessible by rexlang programs and are implementation details of the virtual machine.

-## Data Types
-Rexlang uses only `u8` and `u16` types for primitive values.

-Pointer types `*T` are only defined for documentation purposes; the VM only deals with `u16` raw pointer values.

-`vec` type is `len:u8, data:*u8`.

-All pushes to the stack must record the primitive type of the value pushed.
-When a value is popped off the stack, its type must be checked against the parameter type it is used in.
-For example, it is not possible to push a `u16` value to the stack and pop it as a `u8` value or vice versa.
-If this were allowed it would cause the next stack pop operation to be unaligned and could lead to corrupted results or unpredictable execution behavior.

 ## Memory layout
 Memory available for rexlang programs is divided into 3 sections: